-The GPS Institute of Agricultural Management is established under the aegis of Dr. G. P. Shetty Agri Research and Education Trust, and named after him, a great visionary, the founder of Multiplex Group of companies, Bangalore in Karnataka.
+The GPS Institute of Agricultural Management is established under the aegis of Dr. G. P. Shetty Agri Research and Education Trust, and named after him, a great visionary in agriculture from Karnataka.
 The institute has started PG Diploma/Diploma in Agricultural Management and ASCI-NSDC affiliated programmes for the benefit of Agricultural and allied science graduates to enhance and elevate their skills, knowledge and competencies in applied aspects of agricultural technologies, agribusiness, and transfer of technologies and entrepreneurship so as to empower them in choosing their career path.
 Since most of the students are hailing from the rural areas with poor socio-economic background, the institute has introduced an unique scheme of loan linked with assured placement.

 The AIM of the GPS Institute is to educate,elevate and empower the students in Agri-business management.
 There is a significant gap between theoretical and practical knowledge among the students in the agricultural sector.
 The GPS Institute will rectify this gap and provides holistic practical training to the upcoming students in the Agricultural field